aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/autofill-range/_index.md

 ## **Perform an Autofill in the Specified Range in Excel**

-In Excel, select a range, move the mouse to the right-bottom corner, and drag the "+" to autofill data.
+In Excel, select a range, move the mouse to the bottom‑right corner, and drag the “+” handle to autofill data.

 ## **Auto Fill Ranges with Aspose.Cells**

-The following example shows how to perform an AutoFill operation on a Range.
+The following example shows how to perform an AutoFill operation on a range.
 Here is the sample file which can be downloaded for testing this feature:

 [range_autofill.xlsx](range_autofill.xlsx)